prepare_tron_vote

 Attacks that exploit this kind of access

 Build an unsigned TRON VoteWitnessContract transaction — casts votes for Super Representatives to earn voting rewards on frozen TRX.
 IMPORTANT: VoteWitness REPLACES the wallet's entire prior vote allocation atomically.
 Pass every SR you intend to back (not just a delta); an empty votes array clears all votes.
 Sum of count values must not exceed the wallet's available TRON Power — check list_tron_witnesses(address) → availableVotes first. count is an integer (1 vote = 1 TRX of TRON Power).
 Rewards accrue per block and are harvested via prepare_tron_claim_rewards (24h cooldown).
 Returns a preview + opaque handle; forward via send_transaction for USB-HID signing on the paired Ledger.
-It is categorised as a Write tool in the VaultPilot MCP MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Execute tool in the VaultPilot MCP MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 prepare_tron_vote accepts 2 parameters: from, votes.
 Required: from, votes.
 The full parameter table on this page comes from the server's own tool schema.